call900913/fsnd-rchristy-project2/README.md

 ## JSON endpoint

-The JSON endpoints can be found in their associated pages after logging in.
+The JSON endpoints can be found on their associated pages after logging in.

 Cheers!